Jeremiah Burke Sanderson

-Jeremiah Burke Sanderson (August 10, 1821 - August 19, 1875) was an American abolitionist, and advocate for the civil and educational rights of black citizens in the United States.
+Jeremiah Burke Sanderson (August 10, 1821 - August 19, 1875) was an American abolitionist, pastor, and advocate for the civil and educational rights of Black citizens in the United States.
 Growing up in New Bedford, Massachusetts, Sanderson in his early life was surrounded by the work of notable abolitionists, including Frederick Douglass, Harriet Tubman, William Lloyd Garrison, and William Nell.
 These influences, combined with his studies of literature, philosophy, and history enabled him to become an eloquent spokesperson for black civil rights.
 Sanderson is credited with establishing the first publicly funded school for black children in the state of California.

 Life in New Bedford, Massachusetts

 Early years

 Jeremiah Sanderson was born on August 10, 1821, to Daniel Sanderson and Sarah Burke in New Bedford, Bristol County, Massachusetts.
 His mother, Sarah, was part Wampanoag, and Daniel was part African American and part Scottish.
 Daniel Sanderson left the family when Jeremiah was nine years old.
 Jeremiah Sanderson received a good education, and became an ardent student.